chaoskagami/corbenik/external/loader/README.md

 which  means that patches can be loaded from the SD card.
 Ultimately, there would be a patch system that supports easy loading of patches from the SD card.

+## Changes I've made

+A lot of the 'disassembled' looking code has been rewritten for readability, and many cruft-ish artifacts of it have been cleaned up.
+Some wrapper functions have also been rewritten out of the code, and anything nigh-unreadable and non-rewritable has been documented when I managed to figure out what it does.

-At the moment this copy has support for resizing segments before loading the executable.
+At the moment there is also experimental support for resizing segments before loading the executable.
 This means that segments can be appended to.
-Notably, this allows ADDING code, not simply changing it.
+Notably, this allows tacking on code to the end.

-The text, data, and ro segments are handled separately to streamline segment expansion and limit search space.
+The text, data, and ro segments are handled separately to streamline the new segment resizing and limit search space to speed things up a tad.
+Why search text, data and ro when you know it is in text?

-A lot of the 'disassembled' looking code has been rewritten for readability, and many cruft-ish artifacts of it have been cleaned up.
-Some wrapper functions have also been rewritten out of the code, and anything nigh-unreadable has been documented when I figure out what it does.
+## Imported changes from other 3ds_injector forks

-It has also been updated to the latest git ctrulib (in which FS_Archive is a u64, not a struct.)
-Thanks, @TuxSH.
-It required manual conflict merged (my code is different) but you provided the information needed to fix it up.
+I updated it to the latest git ctrulib (in which FS_Archive is a u64, not a struct.) @TuxSH did the work before me, it required manual conflict merges but he provided the information needed to fix it up for the most part. ;P

 ## Build
 You need a working 3DS build environment with a fairly recent copy of devkitARM,